 Not just all about the aircraft, the foundation also does events with and showcases ground vehicles; tanks, race cars, and assorted vintage cars including Fred Duesenberg’s personal Duesenberg SJ Dual-Cowl Phaeton.
 They participate in rallies, sleigh rides, barnstorming, airshows, and national collaborations with other like-minded organizations.

-Relying heavily on volunteers for most aspects of their operation, the Stowe facilities have numerous restoration projects constantly in progress, and hosts educational events and fundraising for other non-profits.
+Relying heavily on volunteers for most aspects of their operation, the Stow facilities have numerous restoration projects constantly in progress, and hosts educational events and fundraising for other non-profits.
 The museum is open to the public by appointment.